When you’re filming an interview, the audio recording of the interviewee’s voice is the most important element of your production.

 The recorder we use most often in the Tascam DR-40.
 [Buy/Rent]

 The Tascam is awesome because:

-- You can monitor your audio levels live
+- You can monitor your audio levels live during the interview

 - You can plug two separate XLR inputs into the recorder and record those inputs on two separate tracks

 - The recorder can act as phantom power for your microphone